Jks08/Jks08/README.md

 - 🌱 I’m currently learning **Hyperparameters and tuning them** to build better ML models

-- 👯 I’m looking to collaborate on **Neural Networks and Deep Learning Projects**
+- 👯 I’m looking to collaborate on **Neural Networks and Machine Learning Projects**

 - 📫 Reach me at: **srivastavajishnu.31@gmail.com** or **jisheras31@gmail.com**